clairefro/obsidian-chat-cbt-plugin/README.md

 [OpenAI](https://openai.com/about) provides cloud based AI solutions, including the models that power ChatGPT.

-While use of OpenAI costs money, it is cheap (as of Nov 2023).
+While use of OpenAI costs money, it is cheap (as of Mar 2024).
 Chat sessions with ChatCBT cost less than a few cents.

 To use OpenAI with ChatCBT: